You can use the DELETE syntax to delete data from a wide table or delete time series that meet the specified conditions from a time series table.

 LindormTable 2.7.5 and later, with batch deletion disabled: The WHERE clause must contain the equivalent filter condition (column_name=value) of all primary key columns and you can delete only a single row of data.

-LindormTable 2.7.5 and later, with batch deletion enabled: The WHERE clause supports a wide range of filter conditions, which is similar to the WHERE clause of the
+LindormTable 2.7.5 and later with batch deletion enabled support a wide range of filter conditions in the WHERE clause, similar to those supported by the WHERE clause of a

 SELECTstatement.ImportantAn error, such as a timeout, that occurs during a DELETE operation may cause partial data deletion.